abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

 Apply it to the cluster

 ```
+NAMESPACE=abcdesktop
-kubectl apply -f backend_config_timeout.yaml -n abcdesktop
+kubectl apply -f backend_config_timeout.yaml -n $NAMESPACE
 ```

-Then you need to create a service that will use this config, copy the following lines in a `http_router_increased_timeout.yaml`
+Then you need to update the `http-router` service to use this `long-timeout-backend` config, copy the following lines in a `http-router.yaml` file.

 ```
+kind: Service
 apiVersion: v1
-kind: Service
 metadata:
-  name: http-router-proxy
+  name: http-router
-  namespace: abcdesktop
   labels:
-    abcdesktop/role: router-proxy
+    abcdesktop/role: router-od
   annotations:
-    cloud.google.com/backend-config: '{"ports": {"80":"long-timeout-backend"}}'
+    cloud.google.com/backend-config: '{"ports": {"80":"long-timeout-backend","443":"long-timeout-backend"}}'
 spec:
-  type: NodePort
   selector:
     run: router-od
-  ports:
   ports:
   - protocol: TCP
     port: 443